PlayFab/PlayFabMultiplayer/TraceScripts/README.md

     b.
 You'll also need to create the directories one level at a time due to ADB limitations.
 ```
 $> adb shell mkdir /sdcard/PlayFabLogs/
-&> adb shell mkdir /sdcard/PlayFabLogs/config/
+$> adb shell mkdir /sdcard/PlayFabLogs/config/
 ```
 6. Push the downloaded `PlayFabMultiplayerLogger.json` file to your Android device via
 ```
 $> adb push <filepath>/PlayFabMultiplayerLogger.json /sdcard/PlayFabLogs/config/
 ```
 7. Run the application.
 If using the default configuration of `PlayFabMultiplayerLogger.json`, logs should automatically be written to `/sdcard/PlayFabLogs/log/`.
-If not, logs will be written to the directory specified by the "logFolder" property of `PlayFabMultiplayerLogger.json`.
+If not, logs will be written to the directory specified by the `logFolder` property of `PlayFabMultiplayerLogger.json`.
-7. Once you're satisfied with the accrued logs, you can retrieve them from the device via ADB as well.
-This will pull the entire `log/` directory from the Android device into the target directory on your computer.
+8. Once you've collected your logs, you can retrieve them from the device via ADB.
+The following ADB command will pull the entire `log/` directory from the Android device into the target directory on your computer.

+    Please note that if you've modified the `logFolder` property of your `PlayFabMultiplayerLogger.json`, then you'll need to update the ADB command accordingly.
 ```
 $> adb pull /sdcard/PlayFabLogs/log/ <target local directory>
 ```